FORMiND-Lab/formind-lab/content/_index.md

         filename: formind_logo.PNG
       text: |
         <br>
-        Welcome to the Formal Methods & Intelligent Design Laboratory (FORMiND Lab), led by Professor Min Li.
+        Welcome to the Formal Methods & Intelligent Design Laboratory (**FORMiND Lab**), led by Professor Min Li.
 Established on January 6, 2025, our research group is primarily based in Nanjing and Shenzhen.

-        We focus on advancing **production-ready** formal verification and intelligent design methodologies for the circuit industry, with particular interest in Theorem Proving for Datapath Verification, Transfer Learning for Agile Datapath Design and Circuit Function Learning.

         FORMiND Lab prioritizes **solid end-to-end improvements** in hardware design and verification, moving beyond paper-only "breakthroughs".
 Ultimately, our goal is to empower China's domestic hardware formal verificatibn tools to achieve global leadership.